Emily Kingsley

 In 1987, Kingsley wrote "Welcome to Holland", a widely published and translated piece which compares the experience of someone finding out their child has a disability to having a trip to Italy rerouted to Holland.
 The same year a made-for-television movie she wrote Kids Like These, premiered on CBS.
 The film, about a middle-aged couple who have a son with Down syndrome, won numerous awards.

 Kingsley has written over 20 children's books and two Sesame Street home video releases (Kids' Guide to Life: Learning to Share and Elmo Says Boo!).
-She has had written for other companies as well, and recently contributed to two Disney Interactive CD-ROMs.
+She has had written for other companies as well, including two video games for Disney Interactive.

 She has won 23 Daytime Emmys through her work with Sesame Street, three EDIs and a Grand EDI from Easter Seals, and an award from the National Theatre of the Deaf.